Professor and Director

 Auditions for September entry will be held in February of each year on the St. John’s campus.
 Where exceptional circumstances prevail and with the approval of the Director, the audition may be submitted as an audio or video recording.
 The audition program should display a range of performance styles and repertoire.
 Prospective Candidates should contact the School of Music for details on length of audition and appropriate repertoire.
 Applicants to the M.Mus. in Conducting program should submit professional quality video recordings of their work with a minimum of two different types of ensembles.
 These video recordings should include both rehearsals and performances.

 Candidates for admission will be required to write diagnostic examinations measuring their skills and knowledge in the standard areas of musical literacy.
 These include music theory and analysis, aural skills, and music history and literature which includes repertoire knowledge in the performance area.
 Candidates who display deficiencies in any of these areas may still be considered for admission.
-Once admitted, however, they will be required to take remedial course work in addition to the required program.
+Once admitted, however, they will be required to take remedial coursework in addition to the required program.
 Voice and choral conducting applicants will have language competency assessed during the audition.
 Students admitted in voice and in choral conducting who lack sufficient background in English, German, French and Italian will be required to take remedial undergraduate coursework.